subir0071/Euwe-chess-engine/README.md

 interface.
 To aid with playing, you can enable printing of the board after each move by enabling debug mode.
 To do this, send the command `debug on`.

+For statistical tests, consider using [Fastchess](https://github.com/Disservin/fastchess).

-**NOTE:** to minimize resources on startup, Euwe allocates only a small a transposition table on start-up.
+**NOTE:** to minimize resources on startup, Euwe allocates only a small transposition table on start-up.
 This significantly reduces its playing strength.
 It is strongly recommended to set the UCI option 'Hash' to an appopriate value.
 For example, to use a transposition table of size 512 MB, run the command `setoption name Hash value 512` (or configure this through a chess GUI).